syncfusion-content/asp.netmvc-docs/aspnetmvc/DataManager/Data-Adaptors.md

 ## Cache Adaptor

 Cache Adaptor is used to cache the data of the visited pages.
 It prevents new requests for the previously visited pages.
-It can be enabled by using the `enableCaching` property.
-You can configure cache page size and duration of caching by using `cachingPageSize` and `timeTillExpiration` properties of the [`ej.DataManager`](http://help.syncfusion.com/api/js/ejdatamanager# "DataManager").
+It can be enabled by using the `EnableCaching` property.
+You can configure cache page size and duration of caching by using CachingPageSize and TimeTillExpiration properties of the "DataManager".

 {% highlight html %}